mre-code/groovysql/README.md

 Specify JSON style of "quoted" or "standard" for numeric values.
-The [JSON standard](https://www.rfc-editor.org/rfc/rfc8259) requires that JSON keys be quoted, however it supports numeric values (which are not quoted).
-With business data processing it is sometimes preferable to quote all values as well, as that avoids any issues with non-compliant numeric values such as "not a number" (NaN), etc. The default style that GroovySQL uses is to quote all values (`--jsonstyle=quoted`).
+The [JSON standard](https://www.rfc-editor.org/rfc/rfc8259) requires that JSON keys be quoted, however it supports numeric values and nulls (neither of which are quoted).
+With business data processing it is sometimes preferable to quote all values as well, as that avoids any issues with non-compliant numeric values such as "not a number" (NaN), etc.
+Default value can be set in config file as `jsonstyle`.

 ### `-n|--node <arg>`

 Specify database node/host name, optionally including a port specification.
 Node/host names can be any valid TCP/IP specification - numeric IP address, "localhost", simple hostnames, or fully qualified domain names.
 Optionally the node/host name can be followed by a colon and port specification, e.g. "localhost:9999".
-Can also be specified through a config file as dbHost (see `--config` option).
+Default value can be set in config file as `dbHost`.

 ### `-o|--fileout <arg>`